The Cardozo Academy

 The Cardozo Academy seeks to restore the relevance of Judaism as a force of authentic, non-dogmatic religiosity, capturing a lifetime of exploration, contemplation, and dialogue by Rabbi Nathan Lopes Cardozo.

-In Halacha and Parashat Pekudei by Rabbi Nathan Lopes Cardozo
+In The Jewish Year and Passover by Rabbi Nathan Lopes Cardozo

 • Judaism without God